grilloandrea6/system-programming-SOC/README.md

-# system-programming-SOC
+# System Programming for Systems-on-Chip
-Exercises from the EPFL course System Programming for Systems on Chip.
+Exercises from the EPFL course System Programming for Systems-on-Chip.

+2023, fall semester